GrtPauli/meethub/packages/features/ee/organizations/README.md

 From the [Original RFC](https://github.com/calcom/cal.com/issues/7142):

-> We want to create organisations within Cal.com to enable people to easily and effectively manage multiple teams.
+> We want to create organisations within MeetHub to enable people to easily and effectively manage multiple teams.
 An organisation will live above the current teams layer.

 ## App setup